marait123/Restaurant-Simulation/README.md

 TASKS:
 	1-  What : Assigning Orders to MCs
-		How  :  Complete the function AssignMotorcycle() in Restaurent & RegionManager Calculating ST, WT, DT
+		How  :  Complete the function ServeOrder() in Restaurent & RegionManager Calculating ST, WT, DT
-				Handle MC transfer from SERV to IDLE and vice versa Storing Deleted orders in priority_q min heaped Calling in the Ev.
-Loop
-		Who  : HmanA6399
+				Handle MC transfer from SERV to IDLE and vice versa Storing Deleted orders in priority_q min heaped Who  : HmanA6399
 		When : by 28/4